 Marilyn Monroe Part Two

 Here’s where the circular part comes in.
 They build upon the false premises to come to another false conclusion.
 In this case, Marilyn Monroe becomes a victim of discrimination.
 This is because she is not chosen as an astronaut.
-Silly as it sounds, this is exactly the type of argument you will be encountering in much of Western organized religion.
+Silly as it sounds, this is exactly the type of argument you will encounter in much of Western organized religion.
 Here’s what this invalid argument looks like:

 - No women walked on the moon before 1960.